 - vec (a format used by our introductory Landscape CAD application (GardenCAD).

 Tip: We recommend that you use lcd format wherever possible as it is often 50% less than a corresponding AutoCAD [dwg] file for the same information.
-It is possible to export a DXF file to send to others when required.
-The Teigha file conversion tool can be used to convert a drawing to AutoCAD dwg format.
+The Teigha file conversion tool can be used to convert a drawing from AutoCAD dwg to DXF.

 Tip: It makes really good drafting practice to save every drawing into a well organized folder structure.
 We recommend creating a Jobs folder, then under it a year folder and under the year folder a folder for every job worked on in that year.